NASA to release Update on Artemis I Moon Mission Status, Tuesday - Clarksville Online - Clarksville News, Sports, Events and Information

 - John Honeycutt, manager, Space Launch System (SLS) Program, NASA’s Marshall Space Flight Center

-To participate by telephone, media must RSVP no later than two hours prior to the start of the event to: .
+To participate by telephone, media must RSVP no later than two hours prior to the start of the event to: ksc-newsroom@mail.nasa.gov.

 The Artemis I launch was scrubbed Monday after encountering an issue getting one of the four RS-25 engines on the bottom of the rocket’s core stage to the proper temperature range for liftoff.